MarufZak/study-logs/nodejs-design-patterns/chapter6/README.md

 To signal that no more data will be written, we can invoke `writable.end([chunk], [encoding], [callback])` , where chunk is final chunk to stream, and callback is equivalent to registering listener to `finish` event, which is fired when all data in stream has been flushed into underlying resource.

 In Writable, if multiple `write` methods were called, they are queued, and until previous calls complete (their callbacks execute), next ones don't run.

+When writing with `write` method, we can pass encoding.
+In implementation of `write` method we can use this encoding to convert our data into string if it's a buffer.
+If not, it is usually ignored.

 - Example